 Each and every one of the six models are entirely different.

-All of them have the same easy to use opening system of a traditional umbrella and produce a round specular highlight.
+They all have the same easy-to-use opening system of a traditional umbrella and produce a round specular highlight.
 However, they do not all offer the same rendering.

 The deep umbrellas are available in either 105 cm or 125 cm, with the choice of either a translucent, white, or silver fabric.
 Each model can also be used with a diffusion panel (for the white and silver) or a reflective panel (for the translucent), essentially turning them into an incredibly portable softbox.

 The Silver is my favorite.
 It offers a very contrasty look but can be much softer when the diffusion panel is used.
 When zoomed in, it creates an incredibly narrow beam of light that looks like a standard reflector with a slight fill.
 To me, it’s the best choice for portrait, beauty, and fashion photographers due to its versatility and contrast.

 The white version will be the best bet for wedding photographers.
 It still offers a relatively good control over the light direction and spill, but it is softer than the silver coating.
 When zoomed in, the contest is more pronounced but not as much as a silver deep umbrella zoomed out.
 Put the diffusion cloth on it, and you get a soft window like light that all natural light photographers will absolutely love.